-One point to understand is that being a hard worker is not the same thing as a workaholic.
-A hard worker still has a balanced life, can leave work at the office, be emotionally present and engaged when home or away from work.
-If you have three or more of the following traits, you should take a critical look at your relationship with your career.
+It's important to understand that being a hard worker is not the same thing as a workaholic.
+A hard worker can still have a balanced life, leave work at the office, and be emotionally present and engaged when home or away from work.
+If you have several of the following traits, take a critical look at your relationship with your career.

 - Work is your number one priority.

 - You miss out on life events for work.

 - You are financially stable, yet work excessively anyway.